-Discover how can fear paralyze you and how to stop avoidance coping, stop missing out on things in life, face your fears, and live fully.
+Discover how to stop avoidance cycle, stop missing out on things in life, face your fears, and live fully.

 We all have fears – fear of public speaking, making decisions, changing your job, aging, losing a loved one, ending a toxic relationship… the list goes on.

-People who try to use avoidance coping heavily, usually share some of these signs:
+People who are stuck in avoidance cycle, usually share some of these signs:

 - They struggle to make important decisions in their lives.